East Ham: The Greatfield Residents Association

 The Greatfield Residents Association is a local residents association based in East Ham South (This area used to be an electoral ward known as 'Greatfields', which is where the name is from).
 Their objective is to promote the local area and create 'a sense of togetherness'.
 The group meets regularly and publishes a biannual newsletter, as well as being involved in local events and working with the council to encourage improvements to the area.
 In 2016 they also set up a quarterly craft and food market, funded by the Evening Standard Dispossessed Fund, to showcase local talent and diversity.

 Bonny Downs Community Association

-Bonny Downs Community Association (BDCA) is an East Ham charity founded in 1998 with a vision to "work together to change lives and transform our community".
+Bonny Downs Community Association (BDCA) is an East Ham charity founded in 1998.
 BDCA runs two community hubs in East Ham – The Well Community Centre and Flanders Playing Field, where Bobby Moore was discovered by West Ham United Scouts.
 BDCA provides a range of activities for older people, youth, children and families.